Medicare Hygiene forays into cosmetics segment with eco-friendly wet wipes - www.lokmattimes.com

 Earthika Wet Wipes are crafted using ethically sourced and eco-friendly materials with a commitment to delivering instant freshness and confidence to users.
 With Earthika Wet Wipes, Medicare Hygiene is confident of changing consumer behaviour by replacing the conventional methods of getting fresh or clean by use of water, soap, handkerchief and dry tissue.

-Earthika Wet Wipes are made from 99 per cent pure water, soft and thick fabric, using unique formulations, and have a mild and refreshing fragrance of genuine Eau-de-Cologne.
+Earthika Wet Wipes are made from 99% pure water, soft and thick fabric, using unique formulations, and have a mild and refreshing fragrance of genuine Eau-de-Cologne.
 They are dermatologically tested, biodegradable and pH-balanced.
 The wet wipes are designed for a broad range of users and provide a gentle and refreshing experience for people of all ages.

 Earthika Wet Wipes has been launched in Ahmedabad and will be followed by all cities in Gujarat in the next 90-120 days.
 Medicare Hygiene will also have a nationwide presence spanning tier 1, 2, 3 and 4 cities shortly.
 With a wide and robust distribution network, it will cover general trade, modern trade, retail pharmacies, e-commerce platforms, and other retail outlets.
 The product will also be available on the company's website and online stores like Nykaa, Myntra, Smytten, etc. Debuting in the signature Eau-de-Cologne fragrance, the wet wipes will be available in attractive packs of 25, 10, and single wipes.